Integrative-Transcriptomics/Daccor/README.md

 The jar-files are then contained in the build/libs folder.
 Additionally, the jar file in the "Releases" folder will be replaced with the newly built jar.

+## Possile errors

+If you get an empty output and no error messages, the problem might lie in an out-of memory exception that is caught and hidden within the java environment.

+If so, please first try to run it with more memory like

+<code>java -Xmx8G -jar ...</code>

 ## examples
 examples are provided in the examples folder